Quantitative connection between the nanoscale electronic inhomogeneity and the pseudogap of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ superconductors: Conclusions

 The topographic coverage interpretation of the pseudogaps provides a microscopic inhomogeneous electronic picture for the origin of the pseudogap and superconductivity.
 Based on this picture, the pseudogaps, an observable due to the averaged response of the topographic coverage at 50\% or 100\% in the gap map detected by a specific experimental probe, loses its conventional meaning of a ``gap''.
-It is in this context that the gap is ``pseudo'', and accordingly, all properties measured on HTCS should be addressed with the characteristic length-scale and energy-scale of the experimental probes, and the underlying INSEG state in mind.\cite{sun06} Indeed, the photon-energy-dependence of the angle-resolved photoemission spectroscopy (ARPES) spectra were only recently observed,\cite{has12} when laser-based ARPES had achieved a unprecedented high-resolution, indicating that the probe energy should be as low as possible in addressing the low energy quasiparticle states.
-Furthermore, the NMR and NQR analysis show that the INSEG state observed in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ is extended to the other HTCS.
+It is in this context that the gap is ``pseudo'', and accordingly, all properties measured on HTCS should be addressed with the characteristic length-scale and energy-scale of the experimental probes, and the underlying INSEG state in mind \cite{sun06}.
+Indeed, the photon-energy-dependence of the ARPES spectra were only recently observed \cite{has12}, when laser-based ARPES had achieved an unprecedented high-resolution, indicating that the probe energy should be as low as possible in addressing the low energy quasiparticle states.
 While our results link the specific INSEG coverage of CuO$_2$ planes to the two pseudogaps, the origin of and how the high-$T_c$ superconductivity emerges from such a robust INSEG state remain to be a challenging problem of the mechanism for HTCS.